John Dungs: Politics

-Besides his military background and political affiliations, John Dungs can be famously remembered as a prominent captain of industry, being the founder and chief executive of Langfield Group Limited, an industrial conglomerate with diversified interests in various sectors of the economy.
-He was instrumental to the creation of Riyom and Jos East Local Government Areas of Plateau State.
+Besides his military background and political affiliations, Dungs is famously remembered as the founder and chief executive of Langfield Group Limited, a conglomerate with interests in various sectors of the economy.
+He was also the chairman and CEO of H. F. Schroeder West Africa Limited an electrical and mechanical engineering corporation headquartered in Lagos, Nigeria.
+As Military Administrator of Delta State, his influence was central in the creation of Riyom and Jos East Local Government Areas of his native Plateau State.